The Stone That Started My Collection (And the Framework I Use to Build Every One Since)

 How do I know if a stone is good quality?

 Color is the most important factor for colored gemstones.
 Look for rich, even saturation without being too dark to see through.
 Beyond color, consider the stone's clarity, cut quality, and whether treatments have been disclosed.
 For significant purchases, ask about authentication and certifications.
+The GIA and International Gem Society publish public grading criteria that are worth reading before any purchase over $1,000.

 Can I build a meaningful collection on a budget?